Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 # Credits

-this guy did 99.9% of work
+This guy did 99.9% of work
 https://github.com/poemods/Path-of-Exile-modding-tool

 # Whats new